 The Review's Final Report was released by the Minister for Energy, Environment and Climate Change on 1 August 2018.

-The government supports 21 recommendations in principle, and will draw on further consultation and analysis to determine how they are best implemented.
+The government supports 21 recommendations in principle, and is drawing on further consultation and analysis to determine how they are best implemented.
 These include recommendations to:

 The government does not support one recommendation for the Chair of the recommended Energy Safe Victoria Commission to also serve as the chief executive.
 Best practice governance models require a separation of these roles to facilitate effective oversight of management and allow clear lines of accountability between the setting of regulatory strategy, regulatory decision making and the day to day management of the entity.

 Progress updates on the implementation of the Government Response can be found on the Department of Environment, Land, Water and Planning’s Independent Review of Victoria's Electricity and Gas Network Safety Framework webpage.

 Submissions to the Interim Report

 An Interim Report was prepared by the Review and released on 31 October 2017 for public comment, prior to the preparation of the Final Report.
 Submissions to the Interim Report closed on 27 November 2017.

 Published below are the public submissions to the Interim Report.
 The views and opinions expressed within each submission belong solely to its author and are not endorsed by the Victorian Government or the Minister for Energy, Environment and Climate Change.